thecapacity/thecapacity.github.io/_posts/2009-03-04-building-couchdb.md

   - code
   - couchdb
 ---
-This is a quick technical post for posterity, if you&#8217;re not interested I won&#8217;t be offended if you leave now.
+This is a quick technical post for posterity, if you’re not interested I won’t be offended if you leave now.

-I&#8217;m working to try to get couchdb on my hosting provider, Dreamhost.
-They&#8217;ve been a great service for me so far, but understandably this isn&#8217;t something they&#8217;re yet ready to support.
-So rather then a few apt-get&#8217;s I&#8217;m building it from source, which means erlang and spidermonkey.
+I’m working to try to get couchdb on my hosting provider, Dreamhost.
+They’ve been a great service for me so far, but understandably this isn’t something they’re yet ready to support.
+So rather then a few apt-get’s I’m building it from source, which means erlang and spidermonkey.

-I&#8217;ve got those two dependencies build (I hope) but I kept hitting an error with couchdb&#8217;s configure script complaining that it couldn&#8217;t find the libraries, despite me setting;
+I’ve got those two dependencies build (I hope) but I kept hitting an error with couchdb’s configure script complaining that it couldn’t find the libraries, despite me setting;

 > <pre>./configure --prefix=$RUN --with-js-lib=/home/wjhuie/run/lib/ --with-js-include=/home/wjhuie/run/include/js</pre>

-Note, since I don&#8217;t have root or sudo access that I use a ~/run directory;
+Note, since I don’t have root or sudo access that I use a ~/run directory;

 > <pre>export RUN=/home/wjhuie/run</pre>

 This is so I can isolate my installed software from the system stuff.
 In configuring couchdb it was able to find libjs.so but complained about not being able to find jsapi.h.
-In the end the error isn&#8217;t that it couldn&#8217;t find it but that the header wasn&#8217;t able to compile successfully.
+In the end the error isn’t that it couldn’t find it but that the header wasn’t able to compile successfully.

 I searched far and wide with out much luck (and having seen others with similar problems) but in the end I realized I was missing some required files.
-Since the instructions from the couchdb wiki weren&#8217;t very useful;
+Since the instructions from the couchdb wiki weren’t very useful;

 http://wiki.apache.org/couchdb/Installing_SpiderMonkey